Place the semolina flour on a work surface, make a well in the middle and sprinkle with salt.

 Roll the cut off portion of dough into a sausage shape.
 You shouldn't need any extra semolina/flour but if you do, use it sparingly.

-Continue rolling until you have a long rope about ½ inch ( or approx 1cm) in diameter.
+Continue rolling until you have a long rope about ½ inch (or approximately 1cm) in diameter.
+Be sure to roll the rope as thin as this otherwise it will be too thick to cook properly.
 It may be easier to cut it in half and keep rolling to achieve this thickness.

 Cut the rope into ¾-1 inch (2-2.5cm) lengths.

-Place in a single layer and not touching on parchment (baking) paper that has been dusted with semolina/flour.
+Place in a single layer and not touching on parchment (baking) paper that has been dusted with semolina.

 Repeat with remaining dough.

-Cook pasta in a large pot of salted boiling water for 8-10 minutes.
+Add the cavatelli to the salted, boiling water and cook for 8-10 minutes.
 This will depend on the size of the cavatelli.
 Taste after 5 minutes and cook longer if needed.
 Cooking may be even longer than 10 minutes if you have made larger cavatelli.